jpoage1/lisp_interpreter/README.md

 `cc -std=c99 -Wall parsing.c mpc.c -o parsing`

 #### FYI
-I developed this using Ubuntu Linux, so if you are using windows, simply omit the `-ledit -lm` flag from the compiler options.
+I developed this using Ubuntu Linux, so the following examples will now only be for compiling on Ubuntu or Debian.
+If you are using Windows, simply omit the `-ledit -lm` flag from the compiler options from this point and  on.

 ## evaluation.c
 Evaluates the user input using basic math functions